At least one person was killed in a powerful earthquake near the Mexican city of Acapulco | ExBulletin

 Studio said the tsunami warning center did not record any changes in sea level.
 The Pacific Tsunami Warning Center later said the risk of potential waves had passed.

-The mayor of Acapulco, Adela Roman, said in a statement to television news outlet Milenio that there was “no really serious situation” so far and there were no reports of injuries.
+The mayor of Acapulco, Adela Roman, said in a statement to television news outlet Milenio that “there is no really serious situation” so far.

 “There are nervous breakdowns.
-People are worried because of aftershocks,” she added, adding that there were “many gas leaks in many places” as well as some landslides and falling walls.
+People are worried about aftershocks,” she added, adding that there were “many gas leaks in many places” as well as some landslides and falling walls.

-Before the first death was reported, President Andres Manuel Lopez Obrador said via Twitter that authorities in the four states that felt the quake told him there were no casualties or serious damage beyond some collapsing walls and falling rocks.
+Before the first death was reported, Mexican President Andres Manuel Lopez Obrador said via Twitter that authorities in the four states where the tremor was most severe told him there were no injuries or serious damage other than some collapsing walls and falling rocks.

 “Fortunately, there is no serious damage,” he said.